zammad/zammad-org/src/sr/documentation/use/start-using-zammad.md

 and accessibility.

 There are basic modular components for different features to keep the UI consistent.
-These components are described in [UI Elements](#main-ui-elements) as well as [Navigating](#navigating) below.
+These components are described in the section [Main UI Elements](#main-ui-elements) as well as [Navigating](#navigating) below.

 Depending on the currently opened screen, there are interactive components,